 - Blade Finish: Satin

-- Blade Style: Tanto (there is also a Clip Point option)
+- Blade Style: Tanto and Clip Point options

 - Blade Length: 3.383 inches